Frequently Asked Questions & Important Information

-If you're planning to reserve a flight with us during the time of Balloon Fiesta (Oct.
-1-9, 2016), we recommend booking as early as possible in the season.
-Our Fiesta schedule fills up very quickly, especially the weekend flights.
+If you're planning to reserve a flight with us during the time of the Balloon Festival (Oct.
+7-15, 2017), we recommend booking as early as possible in the season.
+Our Festival schedule fills up very quickly, especially the weekend flights.

 We have a generous cancellation policy to protect everyone in case plans happen to change between the time of reservation and the scheduled flight time.
 Cancellations and changes to your reservations can be made up to 48 hours prior to the scheduled flight time with no consequences (full refund).
 Cancellations within 48 hours of flight time carry certain penalties.

 See our policies section for further details on our cancellation policy.

 For occasions such as corporate functions, company outings, team-building adventures, workshops and other special events, we specialize in large group flight excursions.
 With advance notice, we can easily handle parties of 30 or more in multiple balloons.
 This offers the atmosphere and excitement of a private hot air balloon festival!

 Plan to be with us approximately three to four hours from the meeting time.
 We will meet at our predetermined location, take the time to get to know all our passengers and introduce our pilots and ground crew members.
 Groups will be assigned to their pilot and we'll then proceed to the launch field.
 The preflight briefing will then be given during which the pilot and crew will explain everything and answer any questions.
 Guests are more than welcome to assist in the setup and inflation of the hot air balloons, or they may choose to observe and take photos.